What Pixar Understood About Emotions That 2,000 Years of Philosophy Got Wrong

 A few things I'm taking away

-- Brief emotional expressions — pride, embarrassment, laughter, contempt — are the grammar of every social interaction, even when they last only fractions of a second
+• Brief emotional expressions — pride, embarrassment, laughter, and contempt — are the grammar of every social interaction, even when they last only fractions of a second

 That last one really stayed with me.
 We spend so much energy trying to "be rational" — as if there's a version of thinking that doesn't involve feeling.
 But every judgment you make, every risk you assess, every person you decide to trust — all of it runs through emotional circuits that have been shaping behavior since long before humans could speak.